 The course is taught by Mr Shaun Bergover and Ms Cecile Van Schalkwyk.
 It has been divided into specific topics which will be covered in the form of viva voce lectures.
 Students are expected to read ahead of the next lecture so that they may participate in the lecture and solve legal problems either individually or in groups.
-Assignments will also be placed on RUCONNECTED ahead of some classes which will be discussed at the class.
+Exercises will also be placed on RUCONNECTED ahead of some classes which will be discussed at the class.
 There is no comprehensive handout for the course and as such, students will be expected to take their own notes during lectures and to supplement these notes with readings provided in the course outline.
 It is expected that students assume responsibility for their own learning by independent study according to the guidance provided by the detailed course outline.
-Feedback for assignments and tests will usually be given at the voluntary seminars.
+Feedback for assignments and tests will usually be given in class as well as on the actual script where necessary.
 Students are referred to the Faculty's 'Law Student's Survival Guide' in respect of DP requirements for attendance of lectures.
-Students are welcome to discuss problems with the lecturers.
+Students are welcome to discuss problems with the lectures.